All About Scene Description

 Sally trills with laughter.

-And as for overwriting … that’s the old chestnut of including every single minute detail, so we’re not sure which are the important bits, like this:
+Yup, you guessed it … The old chestnut of including every single minute detail, so we’re not sure which are the important bits.
+For example …

 This isn’t bad stuff, but it needs a far bit of trimming.
 Here it is, without the overwriting: